golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/publishing-custom-images.md

 gvmkit-build docker-image-name --push --nologin
 ```

-## Publishing custom Golem image to the registry (tag-based)
+## Publishing a custom Golem image to the registry (tag-based)

-Golem image tags have a format of `username/repository_name:tag`, where `username` is your login to the registry portal, `repository_name` is the name of your repository, and `tag` is a text that you chose to describe the content/version of the image.
+Golem image tags have a format of `username/repository_name:tag`, where `username` is your login to the registry portal, `repository_name` is the name of your repository, and `tag` is the text that you chose to describe the content/version of the image.
 The `tag` can be `latest` to constantly keep the latest version, or you can use a versioning system and e.g. make it `v0.0.1` and so on.

 Let's assume for this example your username is `golem`, your Docker image is tagged `golem-example`, your repository name is `my_example` and the version is `latest`.

 1. Create an account on the [registry portal](https://registry.golem.network/).
 2. Create a repository on the registry portal.
-3. Crate and copy personal access token from the registry portal.
+3. Create and copy a personal access token from the registry portal.
-4. Run the following command (you will be asked for login and personal access token)
+4. Run the following command (you will be asked for your login and personal access token)

 {% tabs %}